mbecker20/komodo/readme.md

 ## Disclaimer

 Warning.
-This is open source software (GPL-V3), and while the Monitor team makes a best effort to ensure main is stable, there are no warranties.
+This is open source software (GPL-V3), and while the Monitor team (mainly me) makes a best effort to ensure releases are stable and bug-free, there are no warranties.
 Use at your own risk.

 ## Links